Aoharu × Machinegun: Manga

-Aoharu × Kikanjū is written and illustrated by NAOE.
+Aoharu × Machinegun is written and illustrated by Naoe.
 It started serialization in Square Enix's shōnen manga magazine Monthly GFantasy as a one-shot, on June 18, 2012, and later as a full-fledged series, on January 18, 2013.
 The manga ended on August 18, 2019.
-As of September 27, 2019, eighteen tankōbon volumes have been released in Japan.
+Eighteen tankōbon volumes were released.

 Anime

-An anime television series adaptation produced by Brain's Base and directed by Hideaki Nakano premiered on July 2, 2015 at TBS.
+An anime television series adaptation produced by Brain's Base and directed by Hideaki Nakano premiered on July 2, 2015, at TBS.
 It also aired at CBC at the same date and at MBS, TUT, and BS-TBS at later dates.
-The anime is licensed by AnimeLab in Australia and New Zealand and streamed it on their website as it airs in Japan.
+The anime is licensed by AnimeLab in Australia and New Zealand and streamed it on their website as it aired in Japan.
 The anime has also been licensed in North America by Sentai Filmworks.

 Reception

 Anime News Network (ANN) had three editors review the first episode of the anime: Theron Martin found interest in the relationship dynamic between Hotaru and Masamune, a potential exploration of gender identity, and gave credit to the show's technical aesthetics despite lacking in palpable comedic moments; Nick Creamer was drawn in by the characterization of Hotaru but found criticism in the direction of both the plot and animation as feeling mediocre and typical of its given genre.
 The third reviewer, Rebecca Silverman, found the episode to be one of weakest debuts of its given season, criticizing the character of Hotaru and the storytelling she's placed in, and the middling production that's accessory to the delivery.
-Silverman said that: "If you're really into survival game shows and find mistaken gender hilarious, there might be more here for you than I found, but I'm also sure that there are better versions of both stories to be found elsewhere."
+Silverman said that: "If you're really into survival game shows and find mistaken gender hilarious, there might be more here for you than I found, but I'm also sure that there are better versions of both stories to be found elsewhere".
 Fellow ANN editor Gabriella Ekens reviewed the complete anime series in 2016.
 She commended the "fairly realistic depiction" of airsoft towards a female demographic and the initial character setup of Hotaru and Midori, but found the series overall unspectacular with its half-hearted delivery of both shōnen-ai and shōjo elements simultaneously, unfinished plot and an "irritating and hyperactive" English dub with only Greg Ayres' portrayal of Midori as the highlight, concluding that: "Although it contains some sparks of promise with a few characters who aren't entirely stereotypes, Aoharu x Machinegun is ultimately my least favorite type of show – boring, incomplete, and made for practically nobody.
 Skip."